FERS 0.1.0

 Definition config.h:43

-References PI.
+References max, and PI.

 Referenced by processing::runPulsedFinalizer().